nparks-kenzan/capstan-1/gcp/README.md

 #### Configure Terraform GCP Credentials
 Terraform needs credentials to perform administrator level operations.
 To do this you need to download a json credentials file.

-_If you already created the json key file previsoulsy skip to step 5_
+_If you already created the json key file previsoulsy, skip to step 5_
 1. Log into the Google  Console and select the project.
 1. Navigate to `IAM & Admin`, click on "Service Accounts" on the left
 1. In the list of accounts locate `terraform-admin` and in the options column select `create key`